susoab/jesus/README.md

  - Everyone can’t judge a face to face.
  - Dressing is a way of life.
  - In my knowledge a friend to all is a friend to none hah.
- - Hate to like a sucker (like a lair)
+ - git Hate to like a sucker (like a lair)
  - make a fast buck.
  - You can cram it up your ass
  - What crawled up your ass?